Distributional Principal Autoencoders: Discussion

 \section{Discussion}

-We proposed DPA as a dimension reduction technique with the following properties: \begin{enumerate}[(i)] \item As in Principal Component Analysis (PCA), the latent space is ordered according to how much variability of data being explained so that users are free to keep a few latent components (with high compression of the data but larger variability unexplained) or a large number of latent variables (with lower compression but less remaining variability). \item As in autoencoders (AE), mappings for dimension reduction and data reconstruction are nonlinear with deep neural networks. \item Unlike PCA, AE, or variants like VAE and WAE, our decoder aims to produce samples from the oracle reconstructed distribution, namely the conditional distribution of the original data that leads to the given embedding value, using an energy-score based loss function. \end{enumerate} The last property ensures that the reconstructed data follow in population the same distribution as the original data, hence yielding `distributionally lossless' compression, irrespective of the dimension of the latent variable that is being used.
+We proposed DPA as a dimension reduction technique with the following properties: \begin{enumerate}[(i)] \item As in Principal Component Analysis (PCA), the latent space is ordered according to how much variability of the data is explained, so users can keep few latent components (high compression with more unexplained variability) or many (lower compression with less remaining variability). \item As in autoencoders (AE), the encoder and decoder are nonlinear maps parametrised by deep neural networks. \item Unlike PCA, AE, or variants such as VAE and WAE, the DPA decoder produces samples from the oracle reconstructed distribution, namely the conditional distribution of the original data given the embedding value, using an energy-score based loss. \end{enumerate} The last property ensures that the reconstructed data follow in population the same distribution as the original data, yielding `distributionally lossless' compression irrespective of the latent dimension used.

-There are several facets of DPA that are worth exploring further.
-Here we outline a few directions that we find particularly intriguing.
+We further illustrated an extension of DPA with a stochastic encoder for latent variable inference in an empirical Bayes setting, which suggests the flexibility of the DPA framework.
+Several other directions are worth exploring.

-Arguably one of the biggest characteristics of DPA is its ability to reconstruct the full distribution from the latent embeddings: encoding the data into a low-dimensional latent space and then decoding again will not change the distribution in population for DPA.
-In contrast, doing the same for PCA and AE and variants will alter the data distribution drastically, especially in the tails of the distribution since their decoder is aiming for a conditional mean prediction, not aiming to estimate the full oracle reconstructed distribution.
-Due to the ability of DPA to provide distributional reconstruction and hence maintain the original data distribution, we envisage applications for characterising distribution shifts, transport between high-dimensional distributions, and prediction problems with very high-dimensional responses.
+Arguably the main characteristic of DPA is that it reconstructs the full distribution from the latent embeddings: encoding into a low-dimensional latent space and decoding back does not change the distribution in population.
+In contrast, the same procedure for PCA, AE, and their variants alters the data distribution, especially in the tails, because the decoder is aiming for a conditional mean rather than the full oracle reconstructed distribution.
+The distribution-preserving property suggests applications in characterising distribution shifts, transport between high-dimensional distributions, and prediction problems with very high-dimensional responses.